You’re working on your next big writing project.

 Gayle Salamonauthor of Assuming a Body: Transgender and Rhetorics of Materiality

 “When I came to Ideas on Fire for editing help, I was feeling insecure about my writing and especially the quality of my English as I am not a native speaker.
 Working with the Ideas on Fire team, I felt understood and appreciated for my work, which me helped to appreciate it anew.
 I also learned that getting help with my writing doesn't mean I am a bad scholar.
 On the contrary, getting professional help makes my research have a bigger impact.”

 Veronica Sanzauthor of "No Way Out of the Binary: A Critical History of the Scientific Production of Sex"

 Meet the editors

-Each of our editors and researchers—Cathy Hannabach, Summer McDonald, Emma Warnken Johnson, and Michelle Velasquez-Potts—has extensive experience editing and indexing interdisciplinary, social justice-oriented scholarship in cultural studies, gender studies, African American studies, transgender studies, queer theory, disability studies, communication, Latin American studies, social justice movements, history, dance, film/media, and performance.
+Each of our editors and researchers—Cathy Hannabach, Sarah Grey, Summer McDonald, Emma Warnken Johnson, and Michelle Velasquez-Potts—has extensive experience editing and indexing interdisciplinary, social justice-oriented scholarship in cultural studies, gender studies, African American studies, transgender studies, queer theory, disability studies, communication, Latin American studies, social justice movements, history, dance, film/media, and performance.

 We know that interdisciplinary research comes with unique challenges and we hire the best editors and indexers to ensure your work shines.